 The small pinball craftsmen

-Once the 3 manufacturers listed above are included, we go down a notch in terms of company size and production volume.
-Here are two names that have yet to reach the forefront.
-This paragraph focuses on the players who have gone beyond the “Homebrew” stage (prototype for private use), otherwise the list would be much longer.
+Once we’ve listed the 3 manufacturers above, we move down a notch in terms of company size and production volume.
+Here are two names that have yet to make it to the forefront.
+This paragraph focuses on players who have gone beyond the “Homebrew” stage (prototype for private use), otherwise the list would be loooonger.

-3 defectors from Heighwey Pinball, living in Wales (UK), started their company a few years ago.
-For over a year, they designed and manufactured 10 copies of their first machine: The Mafia, officially announced in 2018.
+3 Heighwey Pinball ex-partners, living in Wales (UK), set up their company a few years ago.
+For over a year, they designed and built 10 copies of their first machine: The Mafia, officially announced in 2018.
 Unfortunately, 2 years later, the team hasn’t produced more than those first 10 games.

-The Mafia is a pinball machine that goes to the basics, without ramps, with a simple board but a rather worked artwork if you appreciate the cartoonish side.
+The Mafia is a pinball machine that cuts to the chase, with no ramps and a simple playfield, but rather elaborate artwork if you like the cartoonish side.

-Don’t think that the trio stops there: we find them in 2021 designing the Rudy’s Nightmare kit.
-It is a sort of extension and modernization of the legendary FunHouse pinball machine, designed by Pat Lawlor.
-The kit is manufactured by Pedretti Pinball, an Italian company that holds the rights to the spare parts and mods of Bally/Williams games.
+Don’t think the trio have stopped there: in 2021, they’re back designing the Rudy’s Nightmare kit.
+This is a sort of extension and modernization of the legendary FunHouse pinball machine, designed by Pat Lawlor.
+The kit is manufactured by Pedretti Pinball, an Italian company that holds the rights to spare parts and mods for Bally/Williams games.

-Olympic Goblin, finally renamed Goblin Contest when it was commercialized in 2018 for legal reasons on the term “Olympic”, is the first pinball of Phénix Pinball.
-If Christian Petit and Julien Larose, the founders, have great ambitions at the start, it is difficult to know today the state of the project.
-It seems that the duo makes ends meet with restoration work.
+Olympic Goblin, finally renamed Goblin Contest when it went on sale in 2018 for legal reasons regarding the term “Olympic”, is Phénix Pinball’s first pinball machine.
+While founders Christian Petit and Julien Larose had lofty ambitions at the outset, it’s difficult to know the status of the project today.
+It seems that the duo make ends meet with restoration work.

-Goblin Contest is a pinball game that is simple in its design but also in its game mechanics.
+Goblin Contest is a pinball machine that aims to be simple in its design and game mechanics.

 Do European manufacturers have a future?

-Problems of supply, distribution, compatibility with American standards… One might think that European manufacturers do not have all the chances on their side.
-But the situation can be seen differently.
+Problems of supply, distribution, compatibility with American standards… One might think that European manufacturers don’t have all the odds on their side.
+But there’s another way of looking at the situation.

-Gary Stern told us in his interview that exports accounted for 35 to 40% of the market leader’s pinball sales, and that Western Europe accounted for a major part of this percentage.
-The euro zone is therefore a significant pool of potential buyers.
+Gary Stern told us in an interview that exports accounted for 35% to 40% of the market leader’s pinball sales, with Western Europe accounting for a major part of this percentage.
+The euro zone therefore represents a significant pool of potential buyers.

-But within the European Union, the problems of the euro/dollar exchange rate and customs duties are over.
-Without cutting into their margins, European manufacturers are mechanically competitive on the price side.
-All they have to do (easy to say!) is to increase their production rate and secure the quality of their machines, both in terms of design and reliability.
+Within the European Union, the euro/dollar exchange rate and customs duties are a thing of the past.
+Without cutting into their margins, our manufacturers are mechanically competitive on the price side.
+Or they can generate more margin for an equivalent price.
+All they have to do (easy for us to say!) is increase their production rate and secure the quality of their machines, in terms of both design and reliability.
 Customers will follow, no doubt about it.